Sliverwall/DS677_852_XTTS_V2_SINGLE_SPEAKER_FINE_TUNING/README.md

 To begin fine-tuning XTTS v2, you'll need a few dependencies and scripts.

-We recommend using the actively maintained XTTS repo from [Idiap Research Institute](https://github.com/idiap/coqui-ai-TTS/tree/dev).
+We recommend using the actively maintained XTTS repo from [Maintained Repo](https://github.com/idiap/coqui-ai-TTS/tree/dev).

 Please follow their guide for downloading and installing.
 Ideally, you should have it installed locally if you're planning to do more than just inference.